bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

   - GitHub Actions runner agent is installed, configured, and registered with the `bcgov/AzureFilesPoC` repository.
 - **Test Workflows:**
   - Simple test workflows confirm the runner can execute jobs successfully.
+- **NSG Creation via Pipeline:**
+  - Confirmed that the pipeline can successfully deploy a Network Security Group (NSG) resource using the self-hosted runner and Terraform.
+This proves the runner, permissions, and pipeline are working for at least some Azure resources.

-> This proves a secure, policy-compliant automation path into the Azure environment exists.
+> This proves a secure, policy-compliant automation path into the Azure environment exists, and that the pipeline can deploy at least networking resources.

 ## 3. The Current Roadblock
-Despite having a working private runner, the main Terraform deployment is **failing at the apply step**.
+Despite having a working private runner and successful NSG deployment, the main Terraform deployment is **failing at the apply step** for the storage account.

 - **What's Blocked:** Creation of the `azurerm_storage_account` resource.
 - **The Specific Error:**